A fascinating drawing by Jacques-Louis David offers a sly commentary on French politics just before the Revolution

 The Loves of Helen and Paris, 1788, Jacques-Louis David.
 Oil on canvas.
 Musée du Louvre, Paris

 First, a little background.
-Paris, son of the king of Troy, is chosen by the gods to judge a beauty contest among three goddesses: Juno, Minerva, and Venus.
+Paris, son of the king of Troy, is chosen by the gods to judge a beauty contest between three goddesses: Juno, Minerva, and Venus.
 Paris chooses Venus and as a reward gets to marry the most beautiful woman on earth, Helen.
 Why the drama?
 Well, Helen is already married to Menelaus, who, as he seeks revenge, instigates the Trojan War as a result.
 To make it even more of an ancient soap opera, Helen is shot with Cupid’s arrow, which makes her fall in love with Paris and thus forget about her husband.
 Whoa.

 In the drawing and painting, Helen is standing, fully clothed, while Paris is sitting unclothed.
 In the drawing, Cupid is seen lurking in the shadows, looking proud of his dirty work.
 The composition is said to have alluded to a rumored affair between Marie-Antoinette and Louis XVI’s brother, the Comte d’Artois (who, ironically, commissioned the painting from David).
 This also explains why Helen assumes a standing, clothed position of power, while her lover is the naked object.
 Like Helen, Marie-Antoinette was seen as a debauched instigator of political and societal woes.